A Survey on Adversarial Contention Resolution: Jamming-Resistant Contention Resolution

 Broadly speaking, the jamming adversaries treated in the literature on contention resolution can be categorized as \defn{bounded} or \defn{unbounded}.
 The former has constraints that limit the amount of jamming; typically, this is specified by a jamming rate or by a fraction of the slots that can be jammed within any contiguous set of slots.
 In contrast, as the name suggests, an unbounded adversary may jam arbitrarily.

-An early series of results against a bounded adversary was obtained by Awerbuch~{et al.}~\cite{awerbuch:jamming}, who consider the following model.
-There are $n$ honest \things equipped with CD, and the network is saturated (recall Section~\ref{sec:general-monotonic-backoff}).
+An early series of results against a bounded adversary was initiated by Awerbuch {et al.} \cite{awerbuch:jamming,DBLP:journals/talg/AwerbuchRSSZ14}, who consider the following model.
+There are $n$ \things equipped with CD, and the network is saturated (recall Section~\ref{sec:general-monotonic-backoff}).
 For some $T \in \mathbb{N}$ and constant $0<\epsilon<1$, there is an adversary that can jam at most $(1-\epsilon)w$ of the slots in any consecutive $w\geq T$ slots.
 This adversary is referred to as {\boldmath{$(T, 1 - \epsilon)$}}{\defn{-bounded}}, and the value of $\epsilon$ is unknown to \things.

 Such bounded jamming may be well-motivated in practice, where aggressive jamming can reveal that an attack is occurring, as well as the location of the malicious device(s) (for examples, see~\cite{liu2009localizing,liu2013error,xu:feasibility}), or correspond to a limited power supply.
-The adversary is also \defn{adaptive}, meaning that the adversary knows the full history of the actions performed by honest nodes for all the previous slots, and may use this information to inform its jamming strategy in the current slot; however, the adversary does not know what actions \things are taking in the current slot.
-When the adversary jams a slot, all listening \things hear that the slot is jammed; this is referred to as a \defn{1-uniform} adversary.
+The adversary is also \defn{adaptive}, meaning that the adversary knows the full history of the actions performed by \things for all the previous slots, and may use this information to inform its jamming strategy in the current slot; however, the adversary does not know what actions \things are taking in the current slot.
+When the adversary jams a slot, all listening \things hear jamming; this is referred to as a \defn{1-uniform} adversary.

-Awerbuch~{et al.}~\cite{awerbuch:jamming,DBLP:journals/talg/AwerbuchRSSZ14} define an algorithm to be \defn{constant competitive} if, for any sufficiently large number of slots, the honest nodes perform successful message transmissions in a constant fraction of the non-jammed steps.
-The authors provide a randomized algorithm that is constant competitive with high probability (\whp) in $n$, when all \things know a common parameter, {\boldmath{$\gamma$}}$= O(1/(\log T + \log\log n))$, and the algorithm is run for a sufficiently large number of slots (as a function of: $T$, polylog($\max\{T, n\}$)), and $1/\gamma$).
+Awerbuch~{et al.}~\cite{awerbuch:jamming,DBLP:journals/talg/AwerbuchRSSZ14} define an algorithm to be \defn{constant competitive} if, for any sufficiently large number of slots, \things succeed in a constant fraction of the non-jammed steps.
+The authors provide a randomized algorithm that is \whp constant competitive when all \things know a common parameter, {\boldmath{$\gamma$}}$= O(1/(\log T + \log\log n))$, and the algorithm is run for a sufficiently large number of slots.
 Roughly speaking, in a slot, the algorithm dictates that each \thing $u$ sends a message with probability $p_u$.
 If $u$ does not send, it listens and updates $p_u$ via a multiplicative factor which can increase or decrease, depending on whether or not the slot is idle.
-Notably, this multiplicative weights update method shares common ground with the later algorithm by Chang et al.~\cite{ChangJP19} described above.
+Notably, this algorithm design shares common ground with the later work by Chang et al.~\cite{ChangJP19} discussed above.